Sleepytale Logo

 The blueberries squealed and bounced like rubber marbles.

-They agreed to jump into four pockets, one for each of their friends plus Bob who insisted on having two because he was “the bobbiest.”
+They agreed to jump into four pockets, one for each of their friends, plus Bob who insisted on having two because he was "the bobbiest."
+Wendy opened her squares like tiny doors.
+The blueberries rolled in, filling the spaces with purple plumpness, and Bob landed in his second pocket slightly sideways, wedged himself upright, and said, "Nailed it."

-The butter patted his hat in approval, and even the jam snored louder with pride.
+The butter patted his hat in approval.
+Even the jam snored louder, which everyone agreed was pride.

 Wendy wanted more, so she rolled toward the syrup pitcher, a tall glass tower that glugged when it talked.

-The pitcher bowed and poured a shimmering ribbon that smelled like maple trees wearing scarves.
+The pitcher bowed and poured a shimmering ribbon that smelled like maple trees in autumn, that deep sticky sweetness you can almost feel on your fingertips just thinking about it.

 Wendy opened her remaining forty three pockets wide, and syrup pooled inside each one like golden trampolines.

-She bounced with joy, sending syrup ripples that reflected the ceiling like a mirror.
+She bounced with joy, sending syrup ripples that reflected the ceiling.

 The fork trapeze artist declared it the sweetest circus ever and performed a midair twist that landed him in a coffee cup, causing giggles from the spoon audience.